mdmtk/docs/edge/source/guide/csp/browser.md

 Description:

->This parm will set whether or not the user should be asked if they want to save the information that they entered into the field when filling out and submitting a web form.
+>This parm will allow you to turn the Save Form Data Option of the Default Android Web Browser On or Off.

+>Turning the Save Form Data Option On can make browsing more convenient by eliminating the need for the device user to re-enter the same information into the same form later.
+Turning the Save Form Data Option Off is generally more secure, especially on a device that might be shared, since it would prevent an unauthorized user viewing or re-entering sensitive information that was previously entered by an authorized user.

 <div class="parm-table">
  <table>